ESP

 Tasmota has firmware for the ESP chips.
 The firmware has a webserver that allows to configure it.
 There is no need to write code or install development tools.
 See:https://tasmota.github.io/docs/

-Opening in a web browser supporting Web Serial (as Google Chrome) https://tasmota.github.io/install/ allows connecting the ESP and downloading the a Tasmota firmware.
+Opening in a web browser supporting Web Serial (as Google Chrome, Firefox does not work) https://tasmota.github.io/install/ allows connecting the ESP and downloading the a Tasmota firmware.

 There are many different firmware version and variants around also in languages different from English.